Baba Jamal Saga: See the NDC MPs Who Approved Call for Cancellation of Ayawaso East Primary

 - Emmanuel Kwasi Bedzrah

-- Dominic Napare
+- Dominic Napare.

-What happened during the Ayawaso East NDC primary?
+What happened during Ayawaso East NDC primary?

 During the NDC parliamentary primary in the Ayawaso East Constituency, delegates were seen receiving items, including 32-inch television sets.

-Jamal ended up winning the election by just 32 votes, defeating Hajia Amina Adam, the widow of the MP whose death necessitated a by-election in Ayawaso East.
+He ended up winning the election by just 32 votes, defeating Hajia Amina Adam, the widow of the MP whose death necessitated a by-election in Ayawaso East.

 Jamal won with 431 votes, followed by Adam and Mohammed Ramne, who got 399 votes and 88 votes, respectively.
-Dr Yakubu Azimdow and Najib Sani polled 45 and 1 votes, respectively.

-NDC probes vote-buying allegations
+Ayawaso East: NDC probes vote-buying allegations

 The NDC has formed a three-member committee to probe the vote-buying allegations.